| |

 Each case study, as well as each of the other research activities,

-will be carried out using the methodology and the tools that
+was carried out using the methodology and the tools that

 prototyping, diplomatic and archival analysis, and text analysis.